universityofgalway-library/digital-tools-workshops/regular-expressions/regex.md

-**Regular expressions** _\(regular expressions, regex\)_ are a formal language for searching and replacing substrings in text.
+**Regular expressions** _\(regex\)_ are a formal language for searching and replacing substrings in text.
 With the help of regex, you can define a pattern and find or replace pieces of the text that match it.
 Many text editors such as Notepad++, Sublime, Geany, Atom etc., support regular expressions.

 Websites: